 - Garlick, V.F.M., (1970), The Newbury Scrap Book, Newbury, Garlick

 It is worth noting that in Millson (1985) implies that he could have survived into 1539.
 Also that Long (2010) has an exact date of 12 September 1538 but no reference to where he got the date from.
-McLoughlin (1995) notes the ghost story but gets the basic Louboutin Outlet fact of a pillory wrong instead putting it as stocks.
+McLoughlin (1995) notes the ghost story but puts stocks instead of pillory.

 I have looked in other sources including the Berkshire Record Office and various other books not mentioned above.
 I believe I know where the original story came from and am still analysing it, will post details at a later date.
 The death and ghost story it would appear originated from McLoughlin (1995).
 Where he got it from is not known, it may have been an oral fact or some paper I do not know about.